Stokes in World Cup squad after ending retirement

 Archer, 28, bowled the super over in England's final win four years ago, but has been plagued by injuries throughout almost the entire time since.

-He has missed the entire home summer with a recurrence of a stress fracture in his elbow and though he has returned to training with Sussex, it was felt that the World Cup has come too soon.
+He has missed all of the home summer with a recurrence of a stress fracture in his elbow and though he has returned to training with Sussex, it was felt that the World Cup has come too soon.

+A best-case scenario for Archer would be to travel as one of three reserves, potentially fit to play in the second half of the tournament.

 Therefore Atkinson, who has only ever played two List A matches, will provide a high-pace option alongside Mark Wood.